Execution Eats Insight.

 Overconsumption Makes You Passive.

-That’s not education.
-That’s entertainment dressed up in personal growth packaging.
+That's not education - it's entertainment dressed up in personal growth packaging.

 Build or Be Forgotten.